Meet Our Current Fall Teachers

 Yvonne Ferguson-Hardin has been in the fitness industry for over 25 years.
 She is a degreed Fitness professional with certifications in Cancer Exercise, Gerontology, Physical education and more.
 Changing lives through specialized programming aimed to improve functional fitness in the 55 and over population is her goal.

-Kurt Findeisen has studied T’ai Chi Ch’uan with Maggie Newman since 1979 and has many years of teaching experience.
+Kurt Findeisen has studied T’ai Chi Ch’uan with Maggie Newman since 1979 until her retirement from teaching several years ago.
+With her consent, he began his own teaching in the late 1980’s through the auspices of Mount Airy Learning Tree.
 He is a retired physician who believes his T’ai Chi instruction is as valuable as any drug he ever prescribed.

 Rebecca Fisher is the cofounder of Philadelphia’s top rated Beyond the Bell Tours.
 Beyond the Bell designs inclusive historical walking tours that put the people back into people’s history.
 Rebecca is passionate about the intersection of social justice and tourism.